There is a Season for Everything: Death and Mourning Rituals

 When you experience a death in the family, please call the Temple office at (805) 964-7869 and let us know.
-Rabbi Cohen and Cantor Childs are always available to speak with you and help you through this difficult time.
+Our clergy, including Rabbi Steve Cohen, Cantor Mark Childs, and Rabbi Daniel Brenner, are always available to speak with you and help you through this difficult time.

 When you call the Temple office, please let the staff know the name of the deceased, the date of death, and if possible, the date of burial.
 If you plan to sit shiva (see below), please let us know the dates and times.
 We would also like to know whether you plan to observe the Hebrew or civil anniversary of the death, but this can be determined at a later time.

 In addition to the resources on this webpage, please read our CBB pamphlet on Death and Dying.
 This pamphlet includes resources for end-of-life preparation, and for when death is imminent.
 The Rabbi and Cantor are also available to answer any questions you have regarding customs of death and mourning.
 We are here to help.